Wednesday, May 29, 2024

 This was a really fun, dungeon crawl session.
 The ship's map is a bit cramped, making it a bit difficult for players to maneuver.
 The crawl has definitely sapped many of the party's resources.
 The maw demons at the end were really fun to run.
 Their special abilities made them much more interesting than some of the others.
 The ettercaps (spider men) for instance are a bit underwhelming, as are the giant spiders.

-Shadowdark Player Focused Prep
+Shadowdark Player Focused Character Creation Prep

 Planning to introduce a group to Shadowdark using the short adventure Tomb of the Serpent Kings.
 I also want to capitalize on us playing this game in person (this group normally plays online) and use paper character sheets and dice.
 So I plan to print a copy of the Shadowdark character sheet and then have them write their own versions on blank sheets.